 "The gang visits Kai's dead homeworld as the planet's sun is going supernova and ends up caught in a death trap set by the insane hologram of the planet's last survivor known as the Poet Man who died there driven mad by loneliness."

-On this day in 2002, that Syfy epic Farscape aired the seventh episode of its fourth and final season.
+On this day in 2002 (in the U.S.), that Syfy epic Farscape aired the seventh episode of its fourth and final season.
 It was an hour titled "John Quixote," and here's the plot summary as provided by our friends at IMDB.com:

 "Crichton and Chiana get stuck in a video game where they encounter strange/twisted versions of their friends.
 They must figure how to beat the game, or they'll be stuck inside forever.
 The game shows Crichton how dangerous/distracting his feelings for Aeryn are, leading him to a dark path to deal with his feelings."